Updated on September 17, 2020

 Mississippi has always been a gambling-friendly state.
 Even when regulations prevented casino gaming in certain parts of the US, Mississippi kept up traditions by offering riverboat gambling.
 Today, sports betting is fully regulated in the Magnolia State.

-Within the legal documents there are no specific clauses that prohibit online betting.
+Within the legal documents, there are no specific clauses that prohibit online betting.
 However, there are also no provisions for it.
-Because of this uncertainty, operators have focused primarily on live sports betting.
+Because of this uncertainty, operators have focused primarily on retail sports betting.
 Today, there are 23 venues accepting bets:

 - Fitzgerald’s Tunica